Free Kitchen Hacks eBook

 Chop your parsley finely and sprinkle it on top of your crispy fries.

-adding fresh parsley to parmesan truffle fries
+Adding fresh parsley to parmesan truffle fries.

-How to Store and Reheat Fries
+How I Store and Reheat Fries with Truffle and Parmesan

 These Parmesan Truffle Fries will last in an airtight container in the refrigerator for 3-5 days or in the freezer for 6 months.
 Reheat in your pre-heated oven at 425°F for 15-20 minutes until crispy.
 If frozen, they will need closer to 30 minutes.